 Martina was a winning contestant of the Rising Stars Grand Prix 2017, and had the honor to perform at the Chamber Music Hall of the Berlin Philharmonie.

-Currently Martina is living in Vienna where she is finishing her saxophone Master at the University of Music and Performing Arts, working as private teacher and giving concerts
+Currently Martina is finishing her saxophone Master studies at the University of Music and Performing Arts in the Saxophone class of Barbara Strack Hanisch.

 EducationMartina’s passion for the saxophone started at the age of nine, when she received her first saxophone lesson at music school Wolfsberg (Austria).
 Afterwards, Martina continued